fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.9.1 =

+* Bugfix: Fix bug introduced in last update where spreadsheet URL was improperly built in some cases.

 = Version 0.9.9 =